-The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology were released for final public review from June 29 through August 13, 2018.
+Items highlighted in green are consolidated in the The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology document "TPAC Recommendations to JPACT on were released for final public review from June 29 through August 13, 2018.
 Comments were received through September 6.
-Public agencies, advocacy groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management and regulatory agencies.
-This document summarizes recommended changes to respond to all substantive comments received during the comment period.
+Public agencies, advocacy Discussion Item #1," dated 10/5/18.
+TPAC requested groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro these recommendations be highlighted for JPACT Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management before being considered by JPACT for approval as a and regulatory agencies.
+This document summarizes recommended changes to respond to all substantive comments received during the comment period. package.
 New wording is shown in underline; deleted words are crossed out in bold strikeout.
 Amendments to relevant documents are made by JPACT and Metro Council adoption of this Exhibit C and will be reflected in the final printed RTP document, appendices and strategies.

-ITEMS FOR CONS SIDERAT ION - Co omments on draft 2018 Regional Transp ortation Plan Chapter or Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) MPAC AND JPACT recommendations (changes shown in strikeout and underscore) 206 RTP Chapter 8 Singelakis Andrew Washington County 8/13/2018 Letter Reword the first paragraph on page 8-79 as follows: "It is Metro's responsibility to adopt findings based on project need, mode, and corridor, general location scope and function of projects proposed in the Regional Transportation Plan.
-The affected jurisdiction is responsible for preparing the specific local plan amendments and findings related to specific location, project design and impact mitigation and for scheduling them for a public hearing before the governing body for action by that body by the time required."
+Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) 206 RTP Chapter 8 Singelakis Andrew Washington County 8/13/2018 Letter Reword the first paragraph on page 8-79 as follows: "It is Metro's responsibility to adopt findings based on project need, mode, and corridor, general location scope and function of projects proposed in the Regional Transportation Plan.
+The affected jurisdiction is responsible for preparing the specific local plan amendments and findings related to specific locat plan amendments and findings related to specific location, project design and impact mitigation and for scheduling them for a public hearing before the governing body for action by that body by the time required."
 This text as written is adding requirements not included in the Transportation Planning Rule.
 It is unclear how these new requirements may be interpreted in an appeal process.
 Recommend keeping legislative language as written such that findings and appeals do not increase in complexity.
-207 RTP Chapter 8 Singelakis Andrew Washington County 8/13/2018 Letter (Page 8-79) Rewrite the first paragraph under '1, as follows: "These are amendments that come from NEPA processes, corridor refinement planning as defined by the Transportation Planning Rule or other studies and involve additions or deletions of RTP Financially Constrained projects or a significant change in the mode, function or general location of the project.
+207 RTP Chapter 8 Singelakis Andrew Washington County 8/13/2018 Letter (Page 8-79) Rewrite the first paragraph under '1, as follows: "These are amendments that come from NEPA processes, corridor refinement planning as defined by the Transportation Planning Rule or other studies and involve additions or deletions of RTP Financially Constrained projects or asignificant change in the mode, function or general location of the project.
 Such amendments require adoption by JPACT and the Metro Council by Ordinance, accompanied by findings:" This is text defining how an amendment to the RTP Financially Constrained project list is made.
-The project list, as stated directly above, itself defines the need mode, function and general location.
-Amend as follows: "These are amendments that come from NEPA processes, corridor refinement planning as defined by the Transportation Planning Rule or other studies and involve additions or deletions of RTP Financially Constrained projects or a significant change in the mode, function or general location of the project.
-Such amendments require adoption by JPACT and the Metro Council by Ordinance, accompanied by findings:" Amendments to the RTP project list may also trigger amendments to the RTP system maps.
-The RTP system maps define the mode, function and general location of the project for purposes of meeting statewide planning goals and the Transportation Planning Rule.
+The project list, as stated directly above, itself defines the need mode, function and